 - (a) Subject to the CCP being able to retrieve the original trade date for each constituent transaction, the relevant field could be populated with a date chosen by the CCP, such as the 'ISD', 'ISD 1', the date in which the instructions are sent to the CSD, or the date of the first trade. - (b) Subject to the CCP being able to retrieve the original transaction type for each constituent transaction, the relevant field should identify the transaction type as "other transactions" as per point(e) of Article 5(4) of the RTS on Settlement Discipline and the ISO transaction type code "NETT" or equivalent code could be used to populate such a field, as provided by the CSD. - (c) No, there is no such obligation in CSDR nor in the RTS on Settlement Discipline.
-A CSD could however provide such a field for it to be populated, in particular to identify transactions traded on SME growth markets for the purpose of benefitting from the penalty rate for financial instruments traded on SME growth markets (as set out in the Annex to the Commission Delegated Regulation (EU) 2017/389) and of the extension period mentioned in the second paragraph of Article 7(3) of CSDR. - (d) Subject to the CCP being able to retrieve the original place of trading for each constituent transaction, a CCP's netted settlement instruction 'place of trading' field could be populated with the 'place of trading' chosen by the CCP.
-Please note that, in order to benefit from the penalty rate applicable to financial instruments traded on SME growth markets (as set out in the Annex to the Commission Delegated Regulation (EU) 2017/389), transactions traded on SME growth markets should not be netted with transactions traded in other trading places (see also Settlement Discipline Question 3(d)). - (e) CSDs' responsibility in relation to Article 13(1)(e) of the RTS on Settlement Discipline, specifically as regards the "place of trading", is to collect information to the extent that such information is included in the settlement instruction (i.e. for those settlement instructions which do not contain the relevant information, specifically the "place of trading", such information cannot be collected by CSDs). - (f) Answer provided by the European Commission in accordance with Article 16b(5) of the ESMA Regulation (please see the related Disclaimer on page 5):
+A CSD could however provide such a field for it to be populated, in particular to identify transactions traded on SME growth markets for the purpose of benefitting from the penalty rate for financial instruments traded on SME growth markets (as set out in the Annex to the Commission Delegated Regulation (EU) 2017/389) and of the extension period mentioned in the second paragraph of Article 7(3) of CSDR. - (d) Subject to the CCP being able to retrieve the original place of trading for each constituent transaction, a CCP's netted settlement instruction 'place of trading' field could be populated with the 'place of trading' chosen by the CCP, which should be the place of trading of at least one of the constituent transactions.
+Please note that, in order to benefit from the penalty rate applicable to financial instruments traded on SME growth markets (as set out in the Annex to the Commission Delegated Regulation (EU) 2017/389), transactions traded on SME growth markets should not be netted with transactions traded in other trading places (see also Settlement Discipline Question 3(d)). - (e) CSDs' responsibility in relation to Article 13(1)(e) of the RTS on Settlement Discipline, specifically as regards the "place of trading", is to collect information to the extent that such information is included in the settlement instruction (i.e. for those settlement instructions which do not contain the relevant information, specifically the "place of trading", such information cannot be collected by CSDs).